-Career advice to students in low SES or regional/remote high schools
+Career development for students in low SES or regional/remote high schools

 How do we ensure that young people have all the information and tools available to them to make informed and confident decisions about their post-school pathways?
 What additional barriers exist for young people in schools and communities that do not have ready access to relevant and high-quality information, experiences and resources about possible career paths, including those that lead into the most prestigious professions?
 To what extent do school-university partnerships help overcome these barriers?
 Are government policy and programs ideally designed to support informed decision making by young people in disadvantaged communities?
 Do policymakers and practitioners in schools and universities have comprehensive evidence of effective strategies and approaches to design successful interventions?
 What will the changing nature of work and the skills required for a new work order mean for the design and delivery of career advice?

-In trying to resolve these questions and work towards evidence-informed advice to policymakers and practitioners, this workshop brings together a group of subject matter experts who approach the topic from different perspectives.
-These include researchers who have explored students’ decision making patterns, the kinds of career advice that young people find useful and the ways in which they navigate increasingly complex career choices and entry pathways.
+In trying to resolve these questions and work towards evidence-informed advice to policymakers and practitioners, this workshop brought together a group of subject matter experts who approached the topic from different perspectives.
+These included researchers who have explored students’ decision making patterns, the kinds of career advice that young people find useful and the ways in which they navigate increasingly complex career choices and entry pathways.

-The insights generated during the workshop will inform a good practice guide to distribute across the sector as well as recommendations for policymakers and future research.
+The insights generated during the workshop have informed a good practice guide to distribute across the sector as well as recommendations for policymakers and future research.

 About the Building Legacy and Capacity Workshop series